These are the mask rules for Rose Bowl, other large gatherings in Pasadena - NewsBreak

 These are the mask rules for Rose Bowl, other large gatherings in Pasadena

-Residents looking to watch UCLA’s season-opener in the Rose Bowl in person on Saturday will be required to wear masks unless they are eating and drinking.
-Pasadena is currently planning an ordinance that would mirror Los Angeles County’s face covering rules, which require members of the public attending such large outdoor events as concerts, sporting events and music festivals — regardless of coronavirus vaccination status, according to Pasadena Health Officer Dr. Ying-Ying Goh.www.dailynews.com
+Residents looking to watch UCLA’s season-opener in the Rose Bowl in person on Saturday, Aug.
+28 will be required to wear masks unless they are eating and drinking.
+Pasadena is currently planning an ordinance that would mirror Los Angeles County’s face covering rules, which require members of the public attending such large outdoor events as concerts, sporting events and music festivals — regardless of coronavirus vaccination status, according to city spokeswoman Lisa Derderian.www.pasadenastarnews.com

 Comments / 0